 Our current research

-CATALYST is a center under development within The Ohio State University College of Medicine focused on advancing research and discovery at OSU in the delivery of health services (T3) across the continuum of care using a team science approach.
+CATALYST is a center within The Ohio State University College of Medicine focused on advancing research and discovery at Ohio State in the delivery of health services (T3) across the continuum of care using a team science approach.
 A sampling of our current research, organized by topic, is presented below.

 - Patient Portals